quacrobat/yume/README.md

 - simple interaction system for First-Person adventures or shooters
 - simple but fast collision detection
 - i18n (text files for each local)
-- a chat and multiplayer example, based on WebSockets and WebWorkers
+- chat and multiplayer example, based on WebSockets and WebWorkers
-- an elementary audio system based on WebAudio
+- elementary audio system based on WebAudio
 - savegame and settings managers

 ## How to start